LiteLDev/LegacyScriptEngine/docs/apis/LanguageSupport.md

-# 📋 LLSE - Multi development Language Support
+# 📋 LSE - Multi development Language Support

 ## 🌏 Current Status

-With the support of the [ScriptX](https://github.com/Tencent/ScriptX) project, LLSE adapts to multiple development languages using the same set of source code.
+With the support of the [ScriptX](https://github.com/Tencent/ScriptX) project, LSE adapts to multiple development languages using the same set of source code.
 At the same time, the API remains consistent, allowing various languages to share the same development document.
 It greatly reducing maintenance difficulties.

-Currently, LLSE supports writing plugins in the following languages：
+Currently, LSE supports writing plugins in the following languages：

 | Language backend | Remarks                                                                        |
 | ---------------- | ------------------------------------------------------------------------------ |